Paulvitalis200/Store-Manager-API/README.md

 Navigate to the project directory.

-Install your virtual environment by doing `virtual env`.
+Install your virtual environment by doing `pip install virtualenv`.

 Activate the virtual environment on mac by `$ source env\bin\activate`